DavidovQC/blog/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: Nathan Davidov
+subtitle: Who is Lorem Ipsum?
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile: